blakdragan7/BDSaveSystem-Documentation/Function-API-Reference.md

 ## Functions that Write / Get Data
 ### "Write Actor" Blueprint function
 #### Description
-Adds given actor's save data to the save game in memory
+Adds given actors' save data to the save game in memory
 #### Inputs
 * *FScopedSaveGame* **SaveGame** - The save game to write to
 * *AActor* **Actor** - Actor To Write